What is a Backend Developer?

 Frequently Asked Questions

-1. What programming languages should I learn to become a backend developer?
+1. What programming languages should I study if I want to become a backend developer?

-It is recommended to start with languages like Python, Java, or Ruby, as they are widely used in backend development.
-Additionally, learning JavaScript is crucial for server-side development.
+It is recommended to begin with languages such as Python, Java, or Ruby, which are extensively used in backend development.
+Additionally, understanding JavaScript is essential for server-side development.

-2. Do I need a degree in computer science to become a backend developer?
+2. Do I need a computer science degree to become a backend developer?

-5. How can I gain practical experience as a backend developer?
+5. How can I work as a backend developer and obtain real-world experience?